All newly accepted students are required to submit immunization documentation by the deadlines listed below:

 Meningococcal: One dose of vaccine within five years prior to start date or a signed State Waiver Form.

-Influenza: The 2017-2018 Seasonal Influenza vaccine is required for all students with patient contact, unless medically contraindicated.
+Influenza: The 2018-2019 Seasonal Influenza vaccine is required for all students with patient contact, unless medically contraindicated.
+(The 2018-19 vaccine will be available in August 2018)

 Polio: Proof of vaccination may be required in the future.